Slit-slide-sew bijections for constellations and quasiconstellations: Preliminaries

-\lv{ \begin{proof} First of all, observe that, for either~\ref{propqi} or~\ref{propqii}, the third subitem easily implies the first and second subitems.
+\begin{proof} First of all, observe that, for either~\ref{propqi} or~\ref{propqii}, the third subitem easily implies the first and second subitems.
 Indeed, by definition and from the observation above, following the contour of~$f$, the (oriented) distance variations to~$v$ are \begin{itemize} \item $+1$ for leaving edges; \item $+1-p$ for approaching edges; \item $-k$ for some $k\in \{0,1,\dots,p-2\}$ for the irregular edge, in the quasi-$p$-constellation case. \end{itemize} These differences must sum up to~$0$, which gives the desired result (and shows in passing that, in fact, $k=a-p\lfloor a/p\rfloor-1$).

-Now, note that, in the quasi-$p$-constellation case, there must be at least one irregular edge since, for all other edges, the distance variations to~$v$ are equal to $1 \bmod p$ and sum up to~$0$.
-The third subitem is thus obtained from the case $k=0$ for~\ref{propqi} and $k=2$ for~\ref{propqii} of the following more general claim.
+Now, note that, in the quasi-$p$-constellation case, there must be at least one irregular edge since, for all other edges, the distance variations to~$v$ are congruent to $1 \bmod p$ and sum up to~$0$.
+The third subitem comes thus from Proposition~\ref{propirreg}, in the particular case $k=0$ for~\ref{propqi} and $k=2$ for~\ref{propqii}. \end{proof}

-\begin{claim} We consider a vertex~$v$ and a light face~$f$ in a $p$-hypermap having exactly~$k$ flawed faces.
-Then, the number of edges incident to~$f$ that are irregular with respect to~$v$ is \begin{itemize} \item at most~$k-1$ if $f$ is a flawed face; \item at most~$k$ otherwise. \end{itemize} \end{claim}